romedawg/romedawg.com/README.md

 - Alerting if updates fail
   - Sent to Slack channel?
   - Send a text alert? integrate Twilio
-- Alerts(if data refreshes fail)
+- Alerts
+    - Flatten Alert JSON data(multiple nested objects)
     - If a train emergency/delay occurs
-    - Flatten Alert JSON data(multiple nested objects)
+      - Slack alert? text alert?
-- Deploy to ECS
+- Deploy to ECS using https://github.com/romedawg/aws_infra
   - Provision AWS infrastructure to support this
 - Cleanup StopTimes(as those can be refreshed)
 - Views